ManojMM026/Flutter-Interview-Questions/README.md

 * What is the purpose of `ModalRoute.of()`?
 * Difference between a `Navigator.pushNamed` and `Navigator.pushReplacementNamed`?
 * Difference between a `Single Instance` and `Scoped Instance` ?
+* How do you pass data between two screens?
+* How do you override the back-button action?
+* How can we embed a regular widget (e.g., a container) within a sliver?
+* Navigator 1.0 vs Navigator 2.0.

 Title: Animation Interview Questions
 ---